codyngpriest/alx-higher_level_programming/0x10-python-network_0/README.md

 8. cURL a JSON file
 This is a Bash script that sends a JSON POST request to a URL passed as the first argument, and displays the body of the response.

+9. Catch me if you can!
+This is a Bash script that makes a request to 0.0.0.0:5000/catch_me that causes the server to respond with a message containing You got me!, in the body of the response.